- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 This means that in some cases high schools that have not scored the absolute highest level on state assessment tests will do better in the 2014 U.S. News Best High Schools rankings than higher-scoring schools.
 Those lower-scoring schools on state assessment tests are actually doing better on their state tests when compared with other schools in their state with a similar level of economically disadvantaged students.

 In addition, the Best High Schools rankings take into account how well students do on either the AP or IB tests, not just the proportion of students taking the tests and the number of tests they take.

 No monetary reward is associated with being named one of the U.S. News Best High Schools, but each gold, silver and bronze school will have its rankings, medal designation and data published online at usnews.com.

 There are also many marketing opportunities through U.S. News.
-The 2013 Best High Schools badges can be downloaded easily and for free for use on your school's website.
-For additional uses of the badge, such as in print, on plaques or on trophies, contact Wright's Media at email@example.com or 877-652-5295 or visit their high schools marketing page for additional information.
+The 2014 Best High Schools badges can be downloaded for free for use on your school's website.
+For additional uses of the badge, such as in print, on plaques or on trophies, contact Wright's Media at firstname.lastname@example.org or 877-652-5295 or visit their high schools marketing page for additional information.

 You may also visit our school marketing center for additional information.